Michigan Newborn Screening Questions and Answers

-The current cost is $98.08 per baby.
-This fee supports the laboratory costs of screening, follow-up, and medical management for infants and children affected by the disorders.
+The current cost is $137.10 for the first screen.
+This fee supports the costs of screening, follow-up, and coordination of confirmatory testing for infants and children affected by the disorders.
 Hospitals typically purchase a supply of newborn screening cards.
 The cost is included in the birthing and newborn nursery charges that are usually covered by insurance.
 The fee can be waived for families with financial hardship.

 Q. How is NBS done?

 A few drops of blood are drawn from the heel.
-The blood sample is used to fill five circles on a filter paper card (shown below) and allowed to dry.
-It is then sent to the state public health laboratory at the Michigan Department of Community Health (MDCH) for testing.
-T hese samples are often called dried blood spots (DBS).
+The blood sample is used to fill six circles on a filter paper card and allowed to dry.
+It is then sent to the state public health laboratory at the Michigan Department of Health and Human Services (MDHHS) for testing.
+These samples are often called dried blood spots (DBS).

 Q. What happens if my baby has a positive (abnormal) screen?